crsuzh/reprozuerich/README.md

 `brew --version`

 in a Terminal window.
-If this results in an error, you can install Homebrow by running
+If this results in an error, you can install Homebrew by running

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`